13 Podzols

 ZP - PERCH-GLEY PODZOLS

-Perch-gley Podzols occur in periodically or predominantly saturated sites (unless artificially drained) in which wetness is indicated by grey colours along with brownish or reddish mottles or peaty topsoils.
-The wetness is caused by the perching of water on a slowly permeable subsurface layer, although a groundwater-table may also be present.
+Perch-gley Podzol Soils occur in periodically, or predominantly, saturated sites (unless artificially drained) in which wetness is indicated by low=chroma colours along with brownish or reddish mottles or peaty topsoils.
+The wetness is caused by the perching of water on a slowly permeable layer, although a groundwater-table may also be present.

 ZPF

-Perch-gley Podzols that have a moderately fluid or very fluid failure in some part above the podzolic-B horizon.
+Perch-gley Podzol Soils that have a moderately fluid or very fluid failure in some part above the podzolic-B horizon.

 Fluid Perch-gley Podzols